mreinwald/mreinwald.github.io/_pages/publications.md

 You can also find my articles on <u><a href="https://scholar.google.com/citations?user=lurtrcsAAAAJ&hl=de&oi=ao">my Google Scholar profile</a>.</u>

-Reinwald, M., Zaia, J., & Kunze, F. (in press).
-Shine Bright Like a Diamond: When Signaling Creates Glass Cliffs for Female Executives. *Journal of Management*. <a style='color: black;' href="/files/Reinwald, Zaia, & Kunze JOM preprint.pdf">[PDF]</a>

 Kanitz, R., Gonzalez, K., Berger, S., Reinwald, M., Huettermann, H., & Franczak, J. (in press).
 Am I the Only One?
 Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*.

 Moser, S., Reinwald, M., & Kunze, F. (in press).
 Does my leader care about my subgroup?
 A multilevel model of team faultlines, LMX quality, and employee absenteeism. *European Journal of Work and Organizational Psychology*. <a style='color: black;' href="/files/Moser Reinwald Kunze 2022 preprint.pdf">[PDF]</a>

+Reinwald, M., Zaia, J., & Kunze, F. (2023).
+Shine Bright Like a Diamond: When Signaling Creates Glass Cliffs for Female Executives. *Journal of Management, 49*(3), 1005–1036. <a style='color: black;' href="/files/Reinwald, Zaia, & Kunze JOM preprint.pdf">[PDF]</a>

 Reinwald, M., Zimmermann, S., & Kunze, F. (2021).
 Working in the eye of the pandemic: local COVID-19 infections and daily employee engagement. *Frontiers in Psychology*, 12, 2544. <a style='color: black;' href="https://www.frontiersin.org/articles/10.3389/fpsyg.2021.654126/full">[PDF]</a>